Clark Summer Research Program Frequently Asked Questions

 How are research projects assigned?
 How does lab placement work?

-If you are selected by the Clark Review committee, your application is sent to the department you selected as your area of interest.
+If you are selected by the Clark Review committee, your application once again goes through a review process to determine which lab to place you.

 Should I find a lab to work in?